Healthy Homes Assessment Clive

 • Underfloor and ceiling insulation is required to all Clive and New Zealand rental houses where it is reasonably practicable to install.

-• Landlords and property managers must keep records of their compliance with the Healthy Homes Standards that apply or will be in force during the tenure of your rental home.
+• Landlords and property managers must keep records that prove conformance with the Healthy Homes Standard that apply or will be in force throughout the tenancy period of the rental property.

-• Property managers and private landlords should make sure their rental properties comply according to Healthy Homes Standard within 90 days of any newly renewed, extended or changed Tenancy.
+• Property managers and private landlords should ensure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of any new, renewed or varied Tenancy.

-• All boarding households (except Kainga Ora and registered Community Housing Provider boarding house tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.
+• All the boarding houses (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.

 Unreasonable Gaps & Holes